FuelLabs/sway-applications/multisig-wallet/README.md

 In order to run the tests make sure that you are in the root of this project i.e. `/path/to/multisig-wallet/<you are here>`

-Use the following command to run th test
+Use the following command to run the tests

 1. Run the tests